 While not always necessary or preferred, excising tissue between the surgical defect and a nearby cosmetic subunit junction may be helpful.
 Placing scar lines along cosmetic subunit junctions camouflage scars by hiding them in natural creases and shadows.
 To motivate this principle with an example, consider the upper cutaneous lip.
 In this location, relaxed skin tension lines emanate radially from the vermilion-cutaneous junction, and horizontal scars on the cutaneous lip may be very noticeable.
 Enlarging a wound from the middle of the upper cutaneous lip to the vermilion helps to hide the base of the advancement flap in the vermilion-cutaneous junction.

 Infection is the most common complication after flap closure, but it appears to be relatively independent of surgical closure technique (sterile versus clean) according to the Mohs surgery literature.
 In many instances, infection ensues at the site of flap necrosis.
-Appropriate depth of flap undermining can minimize this risk.
+The appropriate depth of flap undermining can minimize this risk.
 Bleeding with potential hematoma formation is the next most common complication.
 However, even in patients on multiple blood thinners, hematomas are rare with appropriate intraoperative hemostasis.
 Lastly, displacement of free margins, such as the eyelid, lip, or nasal alar margin, is a predictable result from flap designs that place tension on these freely mobile structures.
 To avoid "pulling" on a free margin, the primary tension vector for closure should be parallel to the free margin.

 Advancement flaps are a versatile reconstruction that permits scar camouflage along cosmetic subunit junctions.
-Advancement flap design and execution require mastery of a few key concepts: the direction of the primary tension vector; handling the displaced standing cone(s); balancing factors that impact flap vascularity; and deciding when to alter the defect.
+Advancement flap design and execution require mastery of a few key concepts: the direction of the primary tension vector, handling the displaced standing cone(s), balancing factors that impact flap vascularity, and deciding when to alter the defect.